Japan's household spending extends growth but inflation risks loom

-TOKYO : Japan's household spending extended growth in July for a second straight month despite a resurgence in COVID-19 cases, but inflationary pressures from the yen's slump to a 24-year-low have cast doubt over the pace of consumption.
+TOKYO: Japan's household spending grew for a second straight month in July despite a resurgence in COVID-19 cases, but inflationary pressures from the yen's slump to a 24-year-low have cast doubt over a revival in consumption.

-From falling real wages to shrinking service sector activity, data this week has shown private consumption stalling, undermining some of the gains made in April-June.
+From falling real wages to shrinking service sector activity, data this week has shown private consumption stalling, undermining some of the gains made in April to June.

+"Rising prices without wage growth can be an obstacle to the private consumption recovery in the next six months," said Takumi Tsunoda, senior economist at Shinkin Central Bank Research Institute.

-The reading was lower than economists' median estimate of a 4.2 per cent gain and followed 3.5 per cent growth in June.
+The reading was lower than economists' median estimate for a 4.2 per cent gain and followed 3.5 per cent growth in June.

 Compared with a month earlier, spending decreased 1.4 per cent in July, bigger than the forecast 0.6 per cent fall.

+The month-on-month spending drop could be because consumers felt less confident visiting shops due to rising coronavirus cases, a government official told reporters.

-Japan saw a rapid increase in COVID cases in the month and reported the world's highest infections in the week of July 24.
+Japan saw a rapid increase in COVID-19 cases in the month and reported the world's highest infections in the week of Jul 24.

-But the government has not reinstated curbs and instead hopes to reopen the fragile economy that in April-June finally regained pre-pandemic levels, lagging global peers.
+But the government has not reinstated curbs and instead hopes to reopen the fragile economy that in April to June finally regained pre-pandemic levels, lagging global peers.

+The double-digit expansion in leisure items boosted spending growth compared with July 2021 when restrictions on face-to-face services kept consumers at home, the official said.
+Hotel expenses grew 55 per cent year-on-year, while transport fees were up 48 per cent, according to the data.

 The biggest risk Japanese consumers face is rising prices, analysts said, as global commodity inflation and a weak yen jacked up the cost of imported goods.
 The yen fell beyond 140 per dollar for the first time since 1998 last week.